vigneswar96/appliedML/Tensorflow_agents/Notebooks/README.md

 The run_episodes_and_create_video() function takes the loaded policy, the evaluation environment, and the Python environment as inputs.
 It runs the policy in the environment, captures frames, and creates a GIF to visualize the agent's performance.

-4) Createtrainingcurvesandvideos:
+# 4) Createtrainingcurvesandvideos:

-#Importing Libraries and Setting Up:
+## Importing Libraries and Setting Up:

 The necessary libraries are imported, and configurations are set up, including installing TensorFlow and configuring visualization settings.
 Setting Hyperparameters and Environment: